 Which rhinoplasty plan is best for you

 The best rhinoplasty plan is the one that clearly addresses the problems which bother you.
-After three prior procedures you have very specific ideas of what you want.
+After three prior procedures, you have very specific ideas of what you want.
 The surgeon who conveys the best understanding of the ideal 'you' is the one to go with.
-Perhaps you will be convinced by prior results, or even better computer simulation of what the gaol and end result might be.
+Perhaps you will be convinced by prior results, or even better computer simulation of what the goal and end result might be.

 Best of luck,